 Peer Support Specialist Programme

-The Preparatory Training for Potential Peer Support Specialist
+a) Preparatory Training for Potential Peer Support Specialist

-module provides an introduction to the role of a Peer Support Specialist, and the significance of sharing a lived experience in peer support work.
-The Certificate in Peer Support
+This module provides an introduction to the role of a Peer Support Specialist, and the significance of sharing a lived experience in peer support work.
+The module consists of 16 hours of classroom training.

-- All training modules in the Peer Support Specialist Programme are fully sponsored for Singaporeans and Permanent Residents,
+- All training modules in the Peer Support Specialist Programme are fully sponsored for Singaporeans and Permanent Residents

-with attendance requirements of at least 75%.
+, with attendance requirements of at least 75%.